Particle-Network/kakarot-auth-aa-demo/README.md

 [Kakarot zkEVM](https://www.kakarot.org/) is a zk-rollup built on the Starknet stack, leveraging CairoVM and StarknetOS runtime for provable execution.
 Fully compatible with Ethereum, Kakarot benefits from the latest EVM upgrades and innovations in zero-knowledge technology, making it a powerful and seamless platform for dApp development.

-## 🔑 Particle Auth Core
+## 🔑 Particle Auth

-Particle Auth Core, a component of Particle Network's Wallet-as-a-Service, enables seamless onboarding to an application-embedded MPC-TSS/AA wallet facilitated by social login, such as Google, GitHub, email, phone number, etc. - as an alternative to Particle Auth, the Auth Core SDK comes with more control over the modal itself, application-embedded popups rather than redirects, and so on.
+Particle Auth, a component of Particle Network's Wallet-as-a-Service, enables seamless onboarding to an application-embedded MPC-TSS/AA wallet facilitated by social login, such as Google, GitHub, email, phone number, etc.

 👉 Learn more about [Particle Auth](https://developers.particle.network/docs/building-with-particle-auth).